cea-hpc/modules/doc/source/module.rst

 All switches may be entered either in short or long notation.
 The following switches are accepted:

-.. option:: --help, -h

- Give some helpful usage information, and terminates the command.

-.. option:: --version, -V

- Lists the current version of the :command:`module` command.
-The command then terminates without further processing.

-.. option:: --debug, -D

- Debug mode.
-Causes :command:`module` to print debugging messages about its progress.

- .. only:: html

-    .. versionadded:: 4.0

-.. option:: --verbose, -v

- Enable verbose messages during :command:`module` command execution.

- .. only:: html

-    .. versionadded:: 4.3
-       :option:`--verbose`/:option:`-v` support was dropped on version `4.0` but reintroduced starting version `4.3`.

-.. option:: --silent, -s

- Turn off error, warning and informational messages. :command:`module` command output result is not affected by silent mode.

- .. only:: html

-    .. versionadded:: 4.3
-       :option:`--silent`/:option:`-s` support was dropped on version `4.0` but reintroduced starting version `4.3`.

-.. option:: --paginate

- Pipe all message output into :command:`less` (or if set, to the command referred in :envvar:`MODULES_PAGER` variable) if error output stream is a terminal.
-See also :envvar:`MODULES_PAGER` section.

- .. only:: html

-    .. versionadded:: 4.1

-.. option:: --no-pager

- Do not pipe message output into a pager.

- .. only:: html

-    .. versionadded:: 4.1

-.. option:: --color=<WHEN>

- Colorize the output. *WHEN* defaults to ``always`` or can be ``never`` or ``auto``.
-See also :envvar:`MODULES_COLOR` section.

- .. only:: html

-    .. versionadded:: 4.3

 .. option:: --auto

  On :subcmd:`load`, :subcmd:`unload` and :subcmd:`switch` sub-commands, enable